 Data Explorer provides the following key services:

-- Multi-table use interfacederived from your parent/child relationships, including:
+- Multi-table application interfacesderived from your parent/child relationships, including:

-- Master/Detail presentation.View child objects for a parent (for example, products for category or orders of customer).
+- Master/Detail.View child objects for a parent (for example, products for category or orders of customer).

 - Drill-down navigation.View related data (for example, Orders for Product or SalesRep for Order).